 The beauty and the box – Conclusion

-There’s really no clear winner in the beauty dish vs softbox vs umbrella discussion.
+There’s really no clear winner in the beauty dish, softbox or umbrella discussion.
 All three are great at what they do but not perfect in each and every situation.
 Learn the advantages of each modifier, then choose the one that best fits your style, needs, and budget.
 Remember, it’s only better if it serves your needs!